Lindsay-Needs-Sleep/java-checkstyle/README.md

 Before submitting a pull request please:
 - Update the documentation as necessary
-- Run `npm run eslint` to ensure consistent styling
+- Run `npm run style` to ensure consistent styling
 - Run `npm run test` and ensure all tests pass
 - Added automated test coverage as appropriate for this change